-From 2007, donations made by individuals to qualifying public benefit organisations up to a maximum of 10 per cent (previously 5 per cent) of these individuals' taxable income during the tax year are deductible.
-From 2008, donations made by taxpayers to qualifying public benefit organisations up to a maximum of 10 per cent (previously 5 per cent) of their taxable income during the tax year would be deductible.
+From 2007, donations made by individuals to qualifying public benefit organisations, up to a maximum of 10% (previously 5%) of these individuals' taxable income during the tax year, were deductible.
+From 2008, donations made by taxpayers to qualifying public benefit organisations up to a maximum of 10% (previously 5%) of their taxable income during the tax year are deductible.
 The same rates that are applicable to estate duty is applicable to donations, except it is not triggered at death.